Still Life

 Mary Alice Wimmer

-A highly skilled silverpoint artist, Wimmer also shows her appreciation of natural history through the rare practice of this early Renaissance drawing technique.
-A recipient of numerous painting and teaching awards, the artist's works can be found in many private and public collections including the Milwaukee Art Museum, the Chazen Museum of Art in Madison, WI, and the Madison Museum of Contemporary Art .
+A highly skilled silverpoint artist, Wimmer embraces this rare, early Renaissance technique to further express her interest in natural history.
+She holds an MFA from the University of Wisconsin–Madison and is the recipient of numerous painting and teaching awards.
+Her work is held in both private and public collections, including the Milwaukee Art Museum, the Chazen Museum of Art, and the Madison Museum of Contemporary Art, among others.

 BURL AND BRASS